David M. Jablons, M.D.

-Dr. Jablons’ first position after completing his education was at Oak Knoll Naval Hospital, serving as a U.S. Navy Commander and as the Chief of Thoracic Surgery.
-He held this position until 1995 when he moved to the University of California, San Francisco and became an assistant clinical professor of cardiothoracic surgery and then an associate professor.
+Dr. Jablons’ first job after completing his education was at Oak Knoll Naval Hospital,where he was a U.S. Navy Commander and Chief of Thoracic Surgery.
+He worked there until 1995, when he moved to the University of California, San Francisco and became an assistant clinical professor of cardiothoracic surgery and then an associate professor.

-Remaining at the University of California in San Francisco since 1995, Dr. Jablons is now holds several positions there: He is the Professor and Chief of the Section of General Thoracic Surgery, the ADA Distinguished Professor in Thoracic Oncology, the Nan T. McEvoy Distinguished Professor of Thoracic Surgical Oncology, the Program Leader of Thoracic Oncology, and the Director of the Thoracic Oncology Lab.
+Dr. Jablons is now holds several positions at UCSF: He is the Professor and Chief of the Section of General Thoracic Surgery, the ADA Distinguished Professor in Thoracic Oncology, the Nan T. McEvoy Distinguished Professor of Thoracic Surgical Oncology, the Program Leader of Thoracic Oncology, and the Director of the Thoracic Oncology Lab.

 Philanthropy and Outreach

-Dr. Jablons is more than just a dedicated surgeon, educator, and researcher.
+Dr. Jablons is more than just a dedicated surgeon, teacher, and researcher.
 He is also a philanthropist.
-After performing a long and risky lung cancer surgery on a patient, Bonnie J. Addario, he co-founded a foundation with her.
+After performing a long and risky lung cancer surgery on a patient, Bonnie J. Addario, he started a foundation with her.
 The Addario Foundation now underwrites a significant amount of lung cancer research being done in the U.S.